-Acceptable types of financial documents Unacceptable types of financial documents Savings Account Bank Statement - statement must have the exact amount on account in savings account.
-Investments Checking Account Bank Statement - statement must have the exact amount on account in checking account Tax Returns Mature Bonds - has to be maturing on a date prior to arrival in the US.
-Financial Affidavits of support (These do not substitute for FRS or Guaranteed Backing forms.)
+交大密西根学院 UM-SJTU Joint Institute Acceptable types of financial documents Unacceptable types of financial documents Savings Account Bank Statement- statement must have the exact amount on account in savings account.
+Investments Checking Account Bank Statement - statement must have the exact amount on account in checking account Tax Returns Mature Bonds- has to be maturing on a date prior to Financial Affidavits of support (These do not arrival in the US. substitute for FRS or Guaranteed Backing forms.)
 Annual salary statement of sponsor Sponsor insurance Stock, bonds, equity, or security statements.